VortiK/vtk-deep-core-mining/README.md

 ## Known incompatibility
 - Minor incompatibility with Filter Mining Drill mod : https://mods.factorio.com/mod/Cursed-FMD : the DCMDPlanner tool will not work to remove ore patches.
 - Although not compatible by default with Space Exploration, it's possible with a manual change described here : https://mods.factorio.com/mod/vtk-deep-core-mining/discussion/603d6b2711e74c915950ba9f
-- Might not be compatible with Sea Block (obviously).

 ## Credits
 - Deep Core Mining is powered by the Factorio Standard Library Project : https://github.com/Afforess/Factorio-Stdlib